 - The Europe – On the edge of the Killarney Lakes and with views of the MacGillycuddy Reeks, The Europe offers pure luxury in a tranquil setting.
 See latest prices and availability for this hotel here.

-- Dunloe Hotel & Gardens – Overlooking the Gap of Dunloe, this 5-star hotel offers luxury stay and activities a plenty.
+- Dunloe Hotel & Gardens – Overlooking the Gap of Dunloe, this 5-star hotel offers a luxury stay and activities aplenty.
 It is also one of the best family hotels in Killarney and a great family-friendly hotel in Ireland.
 See latest prices and availability for this hotel here.

 - The Brehon – Overlooking the Killarney National Park and with a luxury spa, The Brehon provides luxury rooms and a comfortable stay to its guests.
 It is also just a 15-minute walk from Killarney town centre.
 Find out more and latest prices here.